Skip to main content

 Skills

-This page is primarily about the installable Ideon skill package for third-party agents.
+This page covers installable Ideon skill packages for third-party agents.

-Use this package when you want an agent to run Ideon as a content writer across full lifecycle workflows:
+Use skill/ideon-cli/ when you want an agent to run Ideon as a content writer across full lifecycle workflows:

 • install and setup